go101/go101/pages/generics/666-generic-instantiations-and-type-argument-inferences.md

 and type arguments are also comma-separated in the type argument list.
 The comma insertion rule for type argument lists is also the same as type parameter lists.

-Two type argument lists are identical if their lengths are equal and all of their corresponding types are identical.
+Two type argument lists are identical if the lengths of their full forms are equal and all of their corresponding argument types are identical.
-Two instantiated types are identical if they are instantiated from the same generic type and with the same type argument list.
+Two instantiated types are identical if they are instantiated from the same generic type and with the same full-from type argument list.

+As indicated several times in the above descriptions, a type argument list might be partial.
+Please read the following "type argument inferences" section for details.

 In the following program, the generic type `Data` is instantiated four times.
 Three of the four instantiations have the same type argument list